-Celebrating over 45 years in the world of folklore, this dynamic director has been teaching dance every week for 35 years.
+Celebrating 50 years in the world of folklore, this dynamic director has been teaching dance every week for 40 years.
 He is admired and praised for his work as Artistic Director of major International Folk Concerts in Montreal, Canada, where he resides.
-His experience, organisation-skills, patience and diplomacy have brought success to every producer he has worked for, including FCI (Folklore Canada International) and SPEQ (Société du patrimoine d’expression du Québec).
-Involving thousands of artists from many cultural backgrounds, Richard manages to make the experience for all an enjoyable one and works every week with well over a 100 young people who share the beauty of Polish folk with him.
+His experience, organisation-skills, patience and diplomacy have brought success to every producer he has worked for, including FCI (Folklore Canada International) and SPEQ (Société du Patrimoine d’Expression du Québec).
+Involving thousands of artists from many cultural backgrounds, Richard manages to make the experience for all an enjoyable one and works every week with many young people who share the beauty of Polish folk with him.

 From an early age Polish folklore became his passion when at the age of four, his father, a Polish war veteran enrolled him in a local amateur Polish dance group under the auspices of the Polish Veterans Society.
 His very first teacher (Mrs. Boniecka) came from the theatre in Poland and she quickly taught him the discipline and entertainment value needed to be a performer.
 His next instructor (Mr. Rożycki), a dancer from the Polish State Ballet Company “Mazowsze” recognised Richard’s talent, even at that age, and took him under his wing and taught him many tricks of the trade.
 In 1973 Mrs. Leokadia Magdziarz became his teacher.
 She had been Artistic Director of the Bandoska Folk Ensemble in Rzeszów, Poland and was a graduate in Polish Ethnographic Studies.
 Her knowledge and talent for teaching, quickly became a strong foundation for Richard to base his passion.
 He also complimented his dance talents with years of music lessons which enabled him to interpret the measures and rhythms of folk and classical music with ease.